Pyro Studios: Pyro Studios

 Pyro Studios was founded in 1996 with the purpose of developing quality video games.
 The result of this commitment was the development of Commandos: Behind Enemy Lines, which was released in 1998 and became the decade's most successful Spanish game.
 Gonzo Suárez, who had previously worked at Opera Soft, conceived the real-time tactics series.
 The success of this title led to the release of a disk containing new missions entitled Commandos: Beyond the Call of Duty.

 In October 2001, the Microsoft Windows version of Commandos 2: Men of Courage was launched, followed by its release on Microsoft Xbox and Sony PlayStation 2, in September 2002.
 Commandos 3: Destination Berlin was released in October 2003.
 In total, the Commandos series has sold more than 5 million copies worldwide.

-Praetorians, a 3D strategy game for Windows set at the time of Julius Caesar's campaigns was released in February 2003.
+Praetorians, a 3D strategy game for Windows set at the time of Julius Caesar's campaigns, was released in February 2003.

-Imperial Glory was released at the beginning of 2005 and its latest offering, Commandos: Strike Force released during the first months of 2006, is far more similar to the Medal of Honor or Call of Duty games than to earlier entries of the series.
-The game was heavily criticized and sold poorly; this led to the split with the publisher Eidos Interactive.
+Imperial Glory was released at the beginning of 2005.
+The game received "average" reviews.

+Commandos: Strike Force released during the first months of 2006.
+The game received "mixed" reviews and sold poorly.

 In late 2008, the studio cancelled an Xbox 360 and PS3 game named Cops, laying off 30 employees.
 For its sister company's film Planet 51, Pyro developed the console version of the game, released in November 2009.